dmurraystoker/GLUE-urbanQuant/README.md

 ### Rasters

 An empty directory for raster files is provided in [raster_files](https://github.com/dmurraystoker/GLUE-urbanQuant/tree/main/raster_files).
-Due to the large size of the raster files, users will need to download the associated raster files onto their local disk. *Links and references to download raster files to be provided here*
+Due to the large size of the raster files, users will need to download the associated raster files onto their local disk.
+Links to download rasters are provided [here](https://github.com/dmurraystoker/GLUE-urbanQuant/blob/main/raster_files/0_raster_file_links.md).

 ### Data Analysis

 R Markdown code for all data extraction and analyses are provided in the [data_analysis](https://github.com/dmurraystoker/GLUE-urbanQuant/tree/main/data_analysis) folder.
-Separate README files are provided for each subfolder to describe the purpose of the script files.

 ### Using this repository